 Victim: There are many reasons why a student who has suffered bullying may be reluctant to report it.
-They may become demoralised and may say, for example:
+He / she may become demoralised and may say, for example:

-- it is telling tales.
-They won't believe me because the person I am complaining about is popular and I am not, and I will become even more unpopular - the things they are saying and doing are too embarrassing to discuss with an adult - it is all my fault anyway for being overweight / too studious etc. - there are too many of them; there is nothing the staff can do - it will get back to my parents and they will think less of me

-- I will just try and toughen up and grow a thicker skin - I will lie low and not audition for a part in the school play etc.
+- a) it is telling tales.
+They won't believe me because the person I am complaining about is popular and I am not, and I will become even more unpopular - b) the things they are saying and doing are too embarrassing to discuss with an adult - c) it is all my fault anyway for being overweight / too studious etc - d) there are too many of them; there is nothing the staff can do - e) it will get back to my parents and they will think less of me - f) I will just try and toughen up and grow a thicker skin - g) I will lie low and not audition for a part in the school play etc.

-Witnesses: There are also reasons why a student who has witnessed or learned of bullying Behaviour may not want to make a report.
-They may say:
+Witnesses: There are also reasons why a student who has witnessed or learned of bullying behaviour may not want to make a report.
+He / she may say:

-- it is "grassing" and I will become unpopular - it is not my concern anyway - I don't like the victim and I would find it embarrassing to be associated with him / her.
+- a) it is "grassing" and I will become unpopular - b) it is not my concern anyway - c) I don't like the victim and I would find it embarrassing to be associated with him / her.

 Any of these responses would be contrary to our culture at the School.
-When we drive and implement this policy we encourage every student to understand that:
+When we drive and implement this policy, we encourage every student to understand that:

-- every complaint of bullying will be taken seriously - members of staff will deal with a complaint correctly and effectively in accordance with their experience and the training they have received - there is a solution to nearly every problem of bullying - a student who complains will receive support and advice and in many cases the problem can be dealt with on a no-names basis - the primary aim will be for the bullying to cease, not the punishment of the bully unless this is necessary.
+- 7.2.8 every complaint of bullying will be taken seriously - 7.2.9 members of staff will deal with a complaint correctly and effectively in accordance with their experience and the training they have received - 7.2.10 there is a solution to nearly every problem of bullying - 7.2.11 a student who complains will receive support and advice and in many cases the problem can be dealt with on a no-names basis - 7.2.12 the primary aim will be for the bullying to cease, not the punishment of the bully unless this is necessary.

-Procedures
+8 Procedures

+Guidelines:

-Guidelines: The following procedures are a guideline except where expressed in the terms "should' or "must".
+The following procedures are a guideline except where expressed in the terms "should' or "must".
 The best guide is the experience and training of the staff.